jffernan/my-grocery-list-app/README.md

 ## my-grocery-list-app

 Welcome to My Grocery List App!
-This app was built using both React and Redux JavaScript libraries.
+This was built using both React and Redux JavaScript libraries.
 Thank you for trying my app!

 Live demo at: https://jffernan.github.io/my-grocery-list-app.